mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   <ul>
     <li> For example, if I were studying for an exam by chronology, I might spend one day solving the 2022 final.
 Let’s say the 2022 final has model #1 and model #2.
 Great, I’ve solved it and I feel good.
 When I move to solving the 2021 final, I might get two different models, model #3 and model #4, since not all models are tested each year.
 So I have done model #3 and model #4.
 Awesome.
 But what if I suddenly see that in the 2019 final, there is a question that is kind of related to model #1?
 It’s been so long since I solved the 2022 final and I don’t really know if I fully understand model #1 - I just know how to solve the question from the 2022 final and am unsure how to solve the problem when the context is different or the question is asking something else. </li>
     <li> In contrast, I could study model #1 first - study my notes, do practice problems, and solve past exam questions on model #1.
 This will help me fully understand model #1 and compare/contrast different applications of the model.
 Then, I can move onto model #2 etc. </li>
-    <li> Example, this was the mapping I used to organize practice problems by themes, which I used during prelim exam preparation. </li>
+    <li> Example - this was the mapping I used to organize practice problems by themes, which I used during prelim exam preparation. </li>
   </ul>
   </li>
   <li> <b>Study guides:</b> After we finished learning each topic, I would work on making a study guide to capture the basic, foundational ideas of what we learned.
 I mainly focused on including simple definitions, formulas, intuition, and problem-solving approaches.
 I found the act of making them to be very useful in ensuring I understood the basic foundations of each model, was able to compare and contrast different model features, and helpful in creating a plethora of “refresher resources” I could use months later while studying for prelims.